ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 5.)
 Generate an osig file which you need for your app to run on your GearVr https://dashboard.oculus.com/tools/osig-generator/

 6.)
 Place the osig file under Assets -> Plugins -> Android -> assets.
-If those folders don't exist add them yourselfe.
+If those folders don't exist add them yourself.

 7.)
-Under Build Settings -> Player Settings -> XR Settings check Virtual Reality Supported and choose Oculus via the plus symbole.
+Under Build Settings -> Player Settings -> XR Settings check Virtual Reality Supported and choose Oculus via the plus symbol.

 8.)
-Remove "Canves", "ExampleController", "PointCloud", "Environmental Light" and "EventSystem" from the Hierarchy in Unity so you are left with "ARCore Device" and "Directional light"
+Remove "Canvas", "ExampleController", "PointCloud", "Environmental Light" and "EventSystem" from the Hierarchy in Unity so you are left with "ARCore Device" and "Directional light"

 9.)
 Click on "First Person Camera" under "ARCore Device".
 Click the "add Component" button and add "OVR Camera Rig" and "OVR Manager" to the "First Person Camera"

 10.)
 Add a cube and bring it close to the camera.

 11.)
 Build and Run.
-You should now see the cube and the camera feed in the backround.
+You should now see the cube and the camera feed in the background.
 Inside out positional tracking is active after a few seconds.
 If you get the app to run on your GearVR but you don't get any positional tracking to work try to restart the app.

 12.)
 To improve the experience further you can also do the following steps: